JiscSD/octopus/api/README.md

 You can then apply the changes made by the new migration using the two commands above (generate and migrate reset).

-More information on migrations in Prisma can be found here: [https://www.prisma.io/docs/concepts/components/prisma-migrate/]('https://www.prisma.io/docs/concepts/components/prisma-migrate/').
+More information on migrations in Prisma can be found here: [Prisma Migrate Documentation](https://www.prisma.io/docs/concepts/components/prisma-migrate/).

 ---